Old Songs, Inc. is a not-for-profit, educational, 501(c)3 corporation

 Old Songs, in collaboration with Ron Olesko’s Folk Music Notebook, is pleased to present Old Songs: From the Vault, an internet radio program hosted by Chris Koldewey on Folk Music Notebook.
 This program brings you music from Old Songs CDs and recordings made at the Dutch Barn and the Main Stage of the Old Songs Festival at the Altamont fairgrounds over the past 39 years.

-Listen here or at folkmusicnotebook.com:
+Listen at folkmusicnotebook.com

 1st Wednesday of the Month

 Strut your stuff and share your talent!
-Walk in and sign up to play (15 minutes).
+Walk in and sign up to play (10 minutes).
 Local performer Kate Blain will host.

 Every Third Sunday of the month at 6 pm ET